 You don’t have to use the automatic signature feature and many people don’t because they use different signatures for messages sent with the one email account.

 Quite often you need more signatures than email accounts – that’s for your different ‘hats’ or roles in life.
 You don’t email family members the same way that you would the electricity company!

 That’s where the pull-down signatures list becomes useful.
 Here’s an example of signatures for someone with a few ‘hats’ from father, friend, leading member of some clubs plus a full formal signature.

 Order of signatures

-Can’t reorder the signature list, its locked into alphabetical order.
-You’re only control is to rename a signature to change the order – using the old underscore or dot prefix trick to put an entry at the top of the list.
+Can’t reorder the signature list, it’s locked into alphabetical order.
+Your only control is to rename a signature to change the order – using the old underscore or dot prefix trick to put an entry at the top of the list.

 In Office there’s usually a way to reorder a list (for example Quick Access buttons) but not signatures.
 Most likely Microsoft could not be bothered to update this dialog.
 In meantime we’re stuck with using a nerd trick that pre-dates Windows, let alone Office!

 Once inserted into a message, the signature block can be altered just like any other text for ‘one off’ changes.
 Once inserted, the signature is just like any other part of the email and it can be edited.